openstack-archive/stx-docs/doc/source/installation_guide/controller_storage.rst

 ^^^^^^^^^^^^^^^^^^^^^

-The recommended minimum requirements for the physical servers where StarlingX Controller Storage will be deployed, include:
+The recommended minimum requirements for the physical servers where Controller Storage will be deployed, include:

--  ‘Minimum’ Processor:
+-  Minimum Processor:

    -  Dual-CPU Intel® Xeon® E5 26xx Family (SandyBridge) 8 cores/socket